 Paul Hentzner provided the first detailed description of the Armoury after a visit to London in 1598.
 He was shown many items belonging to Henry VIII, including a gilt suit of armour, and several historic cannon; among them two wooden pieces used to deceive the French at the siege of Boulogne in 1544.

 The following year Joseph Platter, a Swiss traveller from Basle, visited the Tower and again paid attention to the personal armoury of Henry VIII, which he makes clear was located in the White Tower.
 Interestingly, reference is made to the cost of viewing the Armoury, with payments being made at four points in the building ‘to a servant appointed to receive the same’.

-The complaint by Rathgar in 1592 about the disorderly appearance of the Armoury, repeated by the Duke of Stettin-Pomerania, a decade latter, suggests that little attention was paid to presentation in the late 16th and early 17th centuries.
+The complaint by Rathgar in 1592 about the disorderly appearance of the Armoury, repeated by the Duke of Stettin-Pomerania a decade later, suggests that little attention was paid to presentation in the late 16th and early 17th centuries.

-This situation was to change immediately after the Restoration of 1660 with the setting up of two permanent public displays known as the Line of Kings and the Spanish Armoury.
+This situation was to change immediately after the Restoration of 1660, when two permanent public displays were set up, known as the Line of Kings and the Spanish Armoury.

 The former, as the name suggests, was a row of figures representing the kings of England.
 They appeared on life-sized wooden horses wearing what was said to be their personal armour.
-The line is first recorded in the Tower in an inventory dated October 1660 and it is possible that the display was assembled to mark the visit to the Tower of London in August that year by Charles II after his many years in exile.
+The line was first recorded in the Tower in an inventory dated October 1660, and it is possible that the display was assembled to mark Charles II’s visit to the Tower of London in August that year, after his many years in exile.

-The Spanish Armoury was a collection of fearsome-looking weapons, together with a few instruments of torture, claimed to have been taken from the Armada of 1588.
-The historical basis for this association was quite unsound, however, with few, if any of the objects having Spanish connections.
+The Spanish Armoury was a collection of fearsome-looking weapons, displayed alongside a few instruments of torture, claimed to have been taken from the Spanish Armada in 1588.
+However, the historical basis for this association was quite unsound, with few, if any, of the objects having Spanish connections.